upmuwei/simple-db-hw-2022/lab4.md

 You have many design decisions for your deadlock handling system, but it is not necessary to do something highly sophisticated.
 We expect you to do better than a simple timeout on each transaction.
-A good starting point will be to implement cycle-detection in a wait-for graph before every lock request, and you will receive full credit for such an implementation.
+A good starting point will be to implement f in a wait-for graph before every lock request, and you will receive full credit for such an implementation.
 Please describe your choices in the lab writeup and list the pros and cons of your choice compared to the alternatives.